Errec/payment-table-vue/README.md

 Using functional programing and abstracting methods with general parameters

 ### What is your favorite CSS property?
 Why?
 Display: flex.
-A "native" grid system thats is highly supported nowadays, relatively easy to manage and learn
+A "native" grid system that is highly supported nowadays, relatively easy to manage and learn

 ### What is your favorite modern Javascript feature?
 Why?
 Fat arrows.
-Concise syntax for writing functions, bind external context(do not generate it's own 'this')
+Concise syntax for writing functions, bind external context(do not generate it's own 'this') can be very pratical

 ### What is your favorite third-party Vue.js library?
 Why?
 Vuetify.
 Practical and fast way to get stylish and functional UIs